-Being lonely means feeling isolated and apart from people around you.
+Being lonely means feeling isolated and apart from the people around you.
 Even those with many “friends” are subject to loneliness if they feel the value of those connections is superficial.

 Almost everybody will feel lonely from time to time.
 But we typically cycle in and out of the feeling as life throws us new curveballs we have to deal with.

 If you feel isolated and simply don’t know how to “not“ feel lonely, this article is for you.
 This entire article will give you six actionable strategies to deal with your lonely feelings.